Table-valued parameters

 }

-Using TVP with the builder
+Using a TVP with the builder

 Pass the TVP collection via AddTvpParameter: